Voronoi To The World

 2.1 Voronoi Vertices

 The vertices of the Voronoi graph are defined by points that are the same distance from three neighboring Voronoi cells (Figure 3).
-Consequently we can uniquely label each vertex with a triplet the sites contained by those cells, (s_{n_{1}}, s_{n_{2}}, w_{n_{3}} ).
-That said, not every triplet of Voronoi cells are neighbors and not every triplet of cells defines a valid vertex.
-Fortunately Euclidean geometry provides tools for identifying all of the valid vertices.
+Consequently we can uniquely label each vertex with a triplet the sites contained by those cells, (s_{n_{1}}, s_{n_{2}}, s_{n_{3}} ).
+Because not every triplet of Voronoi cells are neighbors, however, not every triplet of sites defines a valid vertex.
+Fortunately Euclidean geometry provides tools for distinguishing the valid vertices.

-Each triplet of sites falls onto a unique circumcircle with center \begin{align*} x_{c} &= \frac{1}{2} \frac{ \left( x_{n_{1}}^{2} + y_{n_{1}}^{2} \right) \, (y_{n_{2}} - y_{n_{3}}) + \left( x_{n_{2}}^{2} + y_{n_{2}}^{2} \right) \, (y_{n_{3}} - y_{n_{1}}) + \left( x_{n_{3}}^{2} + y_{n_{3}}^{2} \right) \, (y_{n_{1}} - y_{n_{2}}) }{ x_{n_{1}} \, (y_{n_{2}} - y_{n_{3}} ) + x_{n_{2}} \, (y_{n_{3}} - y_{n_{1}} ) + x_{n_{3}} \, (y_{n_{1}} - y_{n_{2}} ) } \\ y_{c} &= \frac{1}{2} \frac{ \left( x_{n_{1}}^{2} + y_{n_{1}}^{2} \right) \, (x_{n_{3}} - x_{n_{2}}) + \left( x_{n_{2}}^{2} + y_{n_{2}}^{2} \right) \, (x_{n_{1}} - x_{n_{3}}) + \left( x_{n_{3}}^{2} + y_{n_{3}}^{2} \right) \, (x_{n_{2}} - x_{n_{1}}) }{ x_{n_{1}} \, (y_{n_{2}} - y_{n_{3}} ) + x_{n_{2}} \, (y_{n_{3}} - y_{n_{1}} ) + x_{n_{3}} \, (y_{n_{1}} - y_{n_{2}} ) } \end{align*} and radius \begin{align*} r &= \sqrt{ (x_{c} - x_{n_{1}})^{2} + (y_{c} - y_{n_{1}})^{2} } \\ &= \sqrt{ (x_{c} - x_{n_{2}})^{2} + (y_{c} - y_{n_{2}})^{2} } \\ &= \sqrt{ (x_{c} - x_{n_{3}})^{2} + (y_{c} - y_{n_{3}})^{2} }. \end{align*} By construction the center of the circumcircle is equidistant from all three sites, and hence defines a potential vertex in the Voronoi graph.
+Any triplet of distinct points falls onto a unique circumcircle with center \begin{align*} x_{c} &= \frac{1}{2} \frac{ \left( x_{n_{1}}^{2} + y_{n_{1}}^{2} \right) \, (y_{n_{2}} - y_{n_{3}}) + \left( x_{n_{2}}^{2} + y_{n_{2}}^{2} \right) \, (y_{n_{3}} - y_{n_{1}}) + \left( x_{n_{3}}^{2} + y_{n_{3}}^{2} \right) \, (y_{n_{1}} - y_{n_{2}}) }{ x_{n_{1}} \, (y_{n_{2}} - y_{n_{3}} ) + x_{n_{2}} \, (y_{n_{3}} - y_{n_{1}} ) + x_{n_{3}} \, (y_{n_{1}} - y_{n_{2}} ) } \\ y_{c} &= \frac{1}{2} \frac{ \left( x_{n_{1}}^{2} + y_{n_{1}}^{2} \right) \, (x_{n_{3}} - x_{n_{2}}) + \left( x_{n_{2}}^{2} + y_{n_{2}}^{2} \right) \, (x_{n_{1}} - x_{n_{3}}) + \left( x_{n_{3}}^{2} + y_{n_{3}}^{2} \right) \, (x_{n_{2}} - x_{n_{1}}) }{ x_{n_{1}} \, (y_{n_{2}} - y_{n_{3}} ) + x_{n_{2}} \, (y_{n_{3}} - y_{n_{1}} ) + x_{n_{3}} \, (y_{n_{1}} - y_{n_{2}} ) } \end{align*} and radius \begin{align*} r &= \sqrt{ (x_{c} - x_{n_{1}})^{2} + (y_{c} - y_{n_{1}})^{2} } \\ &= \sqrt{ (x_{c} - x_{n_{2}})^{2} + (y_{c} - y_{n_{2}})^{2} } \\ &= \sqrt{ (x_{c} - x_{n_{3}})^{2} + (y_{c} - y_{n_{3}})^{2} }. \end{align*} Consequently the center of the circumcircle defined by three sites is equidistant to those sites, and hence defines a potential vertex in the Voronoi graph.

-The three sites defining the circumcircle are the three closest sites to this potential vertex if and only if no other sites are inside of the circumcircle.
+The three sites defining a circumcircle are the three closest sites to this potential vertex if and only if no other sites are inside of the circumcircle.
 In other words Voronoi vertices are defined by empty circumcircles.

 2.2 Voronoi Edges